 Identifying & Preventing Water Damage

-In most cases it is obvious to identify water damage, however it is surprising how little water can result in destruction of your home and personal possessions.
+In most cases it is obvious to identify water damage, however, it is surprising how little water can result in the destruction of your home and personal possessions.
 From floods to spilled water, destruction of your property can occur just the same.
 Water damage can happen just about anywhere in a building.
 It is not uncommon for basements to fill with water during floods coming up from the lower levels of the home.
 Entering from the roof of your home water can seep in from faulty tiling.
 Water damage can even be found within the walls of your home when pipes and plumbing malfunction.
 It is important to pay attention to these signs in order to identify water damage before the situation gets worse.

 Preventing Water Damage